-According to National Climatic Data Center information (NCDC), there have been 88 Thunderstorm/ Wind events reported in Pierce County between Jan 1, 1950 and Dec.
+According to National Climatic Data Center information (NCDC), there were 70 total recorded thunderstorm/ wind events reported in Bacon County, with 67 of them having occurred in the last 50 years, between Jan 1, 1967 and Dec.
 31, 2016.
-A total of 3 injuries were reported, all during a single event on July 15, 1991.
-Total property damage was reported as \$284,300.
-The events involved wind speeds between 40 and 61 knots.
+Two injuries were reported, both in an event that took place in 1991.
+Total property damage was reported as \$104,000.
+Damage included downed trees, power losses in certain areas, and roof damage.
+The events involved wind speeds between 45 and 61 knots.
+Since the previous Hazard Mitigation Plan was completed, according to NCDC data, there have been 16 Thunderstorm/Wind events with a total reported property damage of \$3,000 and no injuries or fatalities.

-The Historic Recurrence Interval is 0.75 years.
-This is a 133.33% Historic Frequency Chance per year.
-The past 10-year Record Frequency Per Year is 2.1, the past 20-year frequency is 2.4, and the past 50-year frequency is 1.74 (see GEMA PDM Hazard Frequencies Table contained in Appendix D).
+The Historic Recurrence Interval is 0.94 years.
+This is a 106.06% Historic Frequency Chance per year.
+The past 10-year Record Frequency Per Year is 2.7, the past 20-year frequency is 2.45, and the past 50-year frequency is 1.34 (see GEMA PDM Hazard Frequencies Table contained in Appendix D Section I).